Devon Rex Cat Characteristics (Quick Facts)

 Sometimes called the Poodle that purrs, Devon Rex has a curly and silky coat that is very easy to maintain.
 The grooming process is so simple that you can just use your hand to go over your cat’s coat and you’re done!

-While the coat in itself is very easy to take care of, the skin is a completely different story.
-Since the coat is so fine, this breed tends to develop greasy skin and requires an regular baths.
+While the coat is very easy to take care of, the skin is a completely different story.
+Since the coat is so fine, this breed tends to develop greasy skin and requires a regular bath.

-Use Earthbath All Natural Cat Shampoo to prevent the greasy feel and to get your cat’s coat looking great at all times.
+Use a shampoo to prevent the greasy feel and to get your cat’s coat always looking great.

 As a result, the Devon doesn’t shed much and any hair it loses won’t be easily seen on clothes and furniture.